VitalyRomanov/obsidian-url-with-title/README.md

-# Paste URL into selection
+# Paste URL with title

 Insert links into a selected text "notion-style" (default hotkey is `ctrl + shift + v`).